THE IEA IS GETTING ON TRACK

 Published every November, the IEA’s flagship World Energy Outlook serves as a map of the future energy landscape.
 It guides decisions on energy investments and policies all over the world.
 But its highlighted route leads to climate disaster.

-Because the Stated Policy Scenario (STEPS) – a business as usual route – is given a primary focus in the WEO, it is routinely used by the media, investors, corporations, and governments as a prediction of future demand for fossil fuels.
+Until 2021, the Stated Policy Scenario (STEPS) – a business as usual route – was given primary focus in the WEO.
+So, it is routinely used by the media, investors, corporations, and governments as a prediction of future demand for fossil fuels.

 As such, the STEPS shapes decisions about investments and policies, including on some of the world’s most polluting energy developments.
 The WEO has been used to: